Post cover

 3. Example: one promise rejects

-Now imagine the situation that the grocery is out of fruits.
-In such a case, let's reject the fruits promise with an error new Error('Out of fruits!'):
+Now imagine the situation the grocery is out of fruits.
+Let's reject the fruits promise with an error new Error('Out of fruits!'):

 const allPromise = Promise.all([